Arkansas Medical Cannabis Foundational Certification

 • Terpenes

-• The Entourage Effect & Tolerance / ECS Down Regulation
+• Tolerance and ECS Down Regulation

 • Botanical vs. Single Molecule Compounds & Cannabinoids and Opioids